-2.2 Passive microwave sensors
+2.2 Active and passive microwave sensors

-L-band: Polarimetric L-Band Multibeam Radiometer (PLMR)
+Polarimetric L-Band Multibeam Radiometer (PLMR)

 The PLMR (see Figure 2-3) measures both V and H polarisations using a single receiver with polarisation switch at incidence angles $\pm 7^{\circ}$, $\pm 21.5^{\circ}$ and $\pm 38.5^{\circ}$ in either across track (push broom) or along track configurations.
-In the normal push broom configuration the 3dB beam width is 17° along
+In the normal push broom configuration the 3dB beam width is 17° along track and 14° across track resulting in an overall 90° across track field of view.
+The instrument has a centre frequency of 1.413GHz and bandwidth of 24MHz, with specified NEDT and accuracy better than 1K for an integration time of 0.5s, and 1K repeatability over 4 hours.
+It weighs 46kg and has a size of 91.5 cm \times 91.5 cm \times 17.25 cm.
+Calibrations will be performed before, during and after each flight.
+The before and after flight calibrations are achieved by removing PLMR from the aircraft and making brightness temperature measurements of a calibration target and the sky.
+The in-flight calibration is accomplished by measuring the brightness temperature of a water body (Lake Wyangan).